 Why First Priority?

-Uniting the Local Body of Christ With a Plan of Action to Influence the School with the Gospel.
+Unite the Local Body of Christ with a plan of action to influence the school with the gospel.

 Our mission is to unite the local body of Christ with a plan of action to influence the schools with the Gospel.
 So our strategy starts and ends when people unite together for this single cause.
-Unity looks different, and the same, everywhere.
-In some places, networking student pastors is natural.
-In some places, there are no student pastors within a 30 minute drive.
-Either way, our goal is to get people from multiple churches and denominations together to share the hope of Christ with students in their schools.
-Check out the ‘Roles’ tab for who is involved in this unity and what role each group of people can play.
+Our goal is to get people from multiple churches and denominations together to share the hope of Christ with students in their schools.
+Check out the ‘Campus Clubs’ tab for how to become a volunteer.

 Practically, the ministry of First Priority gets worked out through a club at school.
 First Priority clubs follow a four-week strategy called HOPE.
 HOPE is an acronym for Help, Overcome, Prepare, and Engage.